 The Audit and Risk Committee comprises a Chairperson and three members (two of whom are external / independent).
-The ARC met 4 times in 2021.
+The ARC met 4 times in 2022.

 The Commission has a properly constituted internal audit function which is adequately resourced and conducts a programme of work agreed with the ARC.
 The internal audit function operates in accordance with the Code of Practice for the Governance of State Bodies (revised 2016).
 The Commission's monitoring and review of effectiveness of the systems of Internal Control is informed by the work of the outsourced internal auditor and the Audit and Risk Committee.
-The following external reviews were carried out in 2021:
+The following reviews were carried out in 2022:

-- Review of Effectiveness of Internal Controls; - Compliance with Document Management; - IT Systems and Security; - Management of Freedom of Information requests; - Payroll Review; - A follow up review in respect of the recommendations made in previous internal audit reviews.
+- Review of Effectiveness of Internal Controls; - Product Safety Advisory Review; - Money Tools Calculators (validation); - Policy & International Division (review of resourcing and workplan delivery); - Risk Management (at divisional level); - A follow up review in respect of the recommendations made in previous internal audit reviews.